faithmawi/nhs-dev-docs/src/reference-guide.md

 title: A quick reference guide
 ---

- How to add your own pages, files and contrbutions to this document and a few basics tips on styling.
+ How to add your own pages, files and contrbutions to this document and a few basic tips on styling.

 ## First steps
 1. Click [here](https://github.com/faithmawi/nhs-dev-docs)